Abdul-Moeed10/plexor_ai_engineer_code/README.md

-# Plexor AI Engineer Test - Object Detection using YOLO
+# Plexor Junior AI Engineer Test - Object Detection using YOLO

 This is my submission for the Plexor Junior AI Engineer/Intern Practical Implementation Test